About Renner

 The Renner Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Minnehaha County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Renner, South Dakota residents are available through the local police department and authorized providers in Minnehaha County.
+Fingerprinting services for Renner, South Dakota residents are available through local police (where present) and authorized providers in Minnehaha County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Renner Police Department or Minnehaha County Sheriff's Office for scheduling and fees.

 To register to vote in Renner, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Minnehaha County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Renner, contact the Minnehaha County Clerk's office for schedules and ballot information.

 Property records for Renner, South Dakota are maintained by the Minnehaha Director of Equalization's Office and the Minnehaha County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Minnehaha County, including parcels in Renner.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Minnehaha County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Minnehaha County offices at the county courthouse.
 The Minnehaha County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Renner, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Minnehaha County Clerk's office issues marriage licenses and maintains marriage records for Minnehaha County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.